ProjectionWorks simplifies the process of building wire harnesses by projecting step-by-step instructions directly onto the harness board.

 By breaking down the assembly process of a harness into its logical components we can improve the quality of work from the technicians in a shorter time.
 Projecting only the information that the technician requires for a single given task ensures mistakes will be significantly reduced and the time to build will be decreased.

 The need to print materials to build a harness also increases overhead costs by requiring large size paper, ever increasing ink prices, and maintenance for a large-scale printer.
 Even on smaller scale printed drawings, these overhead printing costs quickly add up over time reducing your bottom line.

 For each harness that is built, generally, a corresponding plywood board with nails is needed.
-Further, if multiples of each of these harnesses need to be created simultaneously, additional plywood boards with nails are required.
 This can very quickly fill up storage leading to more and more space being required.
 Unfortunately, as the storage footprint expands in your shop, your revenue generating space for harness assembly decreases.

-Changes made to a harness in ZUKEN E3.Series can be exported and subsequently imported into to ProjectionWorks for fast turn-around time to the shop floor without the need to reprint any drawings!
+Changes made to a harness in ZUKEN’s Harness Builder for E3.series can be exported and subsequently imported into to ProjectionWorks for fast turn-around time to the shop floor without the need to reprint any drawings!
 Each subsequent time the harness is built, the new work instructions will be automatically available to the technician.

 ProjectionWorks™ has partnered with Cirris Systems to integrate Cirris Easy-Wire into the ProjectionWorks™ system.
 By creating a Cirris Test Launch Task, the user can launch Cirris Easy-Wire by opening the task in Operator™.
 Cirris Easy-Wire will open and log in according to the username and password given in the configuration of the task.
 This will test for continuity and either confirm that the harness was assembled correctly, or that there was an issue in a specific connector.